killumslow/Open-Social-Diversity-Initiative/Project-Governance.md

 - project objectives and goals
 - project growth
 - oversee project decisions
-- ensure project is fullfilling community needs
+- ensure project is fulfilling community needs
 - delegation of authority as needed

 ## Committers
-Repsonsible for:
+Responsible for:

 - oversees subprojects or areas
 - organizes contributors